egeulgen/pathfindR/cran-comments.md

 ## Test environments
-* local OS X 10.15.5, R 4.0.0
+* local OS X 10.15.5, R 4.0.2
-* Ubuntu 16.04.6 LTS (on Travis-CI), R 4.0.0
+* Ubuntu 16.04.6 LTS (on Travis-CI), R 4.0.2
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.
+There was only 1 NOTE:

-  As suggested, we created and released the separate data-only CRAN package 'pathfindR.data' and successfully reduced the size of this package significantly.
+* checking for future file timestamps ...
+NOTE unable to verify current time

+  This NOTE occurs because the resource R CMD check uses (http://worldclockapi.com/) is currently not available.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.